 What I Recommend

-- Team Treehouse's Console Foundations Course: Similar to Code School, I love Treehouse.
-Treehouse is also heavily geared towards web development.
-But, at least at the time of writing, has more course offerings than Code School.
+- Team Treehouse’s Console Foundations Course: I love Treehouse – their courses are taught by professionals and you can take them at your own pace.
 Get your first 2 weeks free at Treehouse by clicking here.

 Did you find this article useful?
 If yes, make sure to share it with a friend.